2020 United States House of Representatives elections in Hawaii

-The 2020 United States House of Representatives elections in Hawaii was held on November 3, 2020, to elect the two U.S. representatives from the state of Hawaii, one from each of the state's two congressional districts.
+The 2020 United States House of Representatives elections in Hawaii were held on November 3, 2020, to elect the two U.S. representatives from the state of Hawaii, one from each of the state's two congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
 The state's primary elections were held on August 8, 2020.

 Beginning with the 2020 election cycle, per Act 136, Session Laws of Hawaii 2019, all state elections are conducted by mail.

 Overview

 District

 Results of the 2020 United States House of Representatives elections in Hawaii by district:

 District 1

 The 1st district is located entirely on the island of Oahu, centering on Honolulu and the towns of, Aiea, Mililani, Pearl City, Waipahu and Waimalu.
-The incumbent is Democrat Ed Case, who was elected with 73.1% of the vote in 2018.
+The incumbent was Democrat Ed Case, who was elected with 73.1% of the vote in 2018.